PHILOSOPHY PATHWAYS ISSN 2043-0728

 Answer by Rachel Browne

 Take Donne.
-He doesn't ask, but answers, yet at the same time he
+He doesn't ask, but answers, yet at the same time he poses this question:

 Batter my heart, three person'd God; for, you